Milles98/Milles98/README.md

 # Hi, I'm Mille Elfver 👋
-I'm a passionate .NET developer student from Sweden, focusing on building robust and scalable applications.
+I'm a passionate .NET developer student from Stockholm, Sweden.
+Focusing on building robust and scalable applications.

 🔧 Currently learning about WPF, MAUI, and legacy code development with .NET Framework.